 She led students on SATA Rome 2009 and SATA Vietnam 2011.
-At left, snorkeling with students off Nha Trang,Vietnam.
-Pictured below, Professor Devlin (far right) with Connecticut College SATA Vietnam 2011 students in Angkor Wat, Cambodia.
+Pictured at right is Professor Devlin (far right) with Connecticut College SATA Vietnam 2011 students in Angkor Wat, Cambodia.

 Devlin, a former Woodrow Wilson Fellow, is the recipient of several Mellon Foundation grants.
 She received the Mellon Initiative on Multiculturalism (MIMIC) grant as well as a grant to develop the Freshman Focus Cluster, an integrative, writing-intensive program for incoming first-year students at Connecticut College.

-She has been published in various journals, including Environment and Behavior, The Journal of Environmental Psychology, and the Journal of Applied Social Psychology.
-She is on the editorial review board of Environment and Behavior.
+She has been published in various journals, including Environment and Behavior, The Journal of Counseling Psychology, The Journal of Environmental Psychology, and the Journal of Applied Social Psychology.
+She is editor in chief of the journal Environment and Behavior.

-Devlin enjoys working with students, and a number of her publications include student authors.
+Devlin enjoys working with students, and many of her publications include student authors.
 In addition, she has a student research group whose projects have been presented at national conferences, including the Environmental Design Research Association.
 In 2000, she was elected to the Board of Directors of the Environmental Design Research Association.
-She is a recipient of the Student Government Association Teaching award for excellence in teaching and demonstrated caring for students.
+She is a recipient of the Student Government Association Teaching award for excellence in teaching.

-Devlin was named college marshal in 2002.
+Devlin served as College marshal from 2002-2015.
 The main responsibility of the marshal lies in is its public ceremonial role, that of leading the processional during ceremonies such as Commencement.